BoldizsarP/rest-full/readme.md

   ): AxiosPromise<ResponseFinder<Responses, M>[ExpectedResType]>{...}
 ```

-Because of this, by the time the _execute_ function gets called the context has to be fully built.
+Because of this, by the time the _execute_ function gets called the **context** has to be fully built.

-Afther the execution the context is considered consumed, and will be thrown away.
+After the execution the **context** is considered consumed, and will be thrown away.

 # Security

+_Global security term means site wide security, defined at root level, local security means security defined at OperationOjbect_

-There is **no default behaviour** for security, but there is **two hook provided** for security operations.
+There is **no default behaviour** for security, but there is **two hooks provided** for the security operations.

 ## Global security

-The **QueryPool** constructor options may contain a globalSecurityHandler, which will be called for every security defined in the openapi root security object.
+The **QueryPool** constructor parameter _options_ may contain a **globalSecurityHandler**, which then will be called for **every security** defined in the **openapi root security object**.

-With each call, you only get one security schema, but you can see the other keys defined in the fullSecurity object.
+With each call, you only get **one security schema**, but you can see the other keys defined in the fullSecurity object.

 ```ts
 funcion globalSecurityHandler (